chscott/ConnectionsTools/doc/installDocker.md

 ## installDocker

-The installDocker tool installs Docker CE 17.03 to support Component Pack 6.0.0.6.
+The installDocker tool installs Docker CE 17.03 to support Component Pack 6.0.0.6 on the following platforms:

+* CentOS 7

+* RHEL 7

+* Fedora 25

+* Debian 9

+* Ubuntu 16.04

+Note that while installDocker supports RHEL 7, Docker CE does not officially support RHEL.

 The tool allows you to install four possible storage drivers, depending on the system configuration.
 Those drivers are, in order of selection preference:

 * overlay2